 Teachers establish the purposes and audiences for writing and make teaching objectives explicit to children so they know why they are studying a particular text or text type, the kind of writing activities they need to undertake and the nature of proposed outcomes.
 All writing outcomes are based around quality texts that children will read in class through shared and individual reading.
 Teachers plan writing opportunities that provide writing for a reason and give each piece of writing a real purpose.
 6 times a year all children produce a piece of special writing, in special writing books, so that they can see the progress they make through the 6 pieces and throughout the school.
 Teachers use skills to demonstrate the need for transcription and composition in all pieces of writing which is aimed at a particular audience.

 Shared writing takes place within the English lesson; the teacher models the writing process to the whole class as an expert writer, articulating the process.
 Teaching objectives are pre-planned and sessions are characterised by explicit teaching of specific writing strategies, oral response and high levels of collaboration.
 The children join in individually or through partner work, with the writing, where appropriate

 Guided writing takes place as part of a guided session through all English lessons.
 Guided writing takes place with a group of children with similar writing targets/needs.

 During a guided writing session, the children will write with a teacher supporting.
 It is intended that guided writing provides a forum for children to demonstrate what they have learned about writing and to further develop and extend their writing skills.

 In school, we follow the Letters and Sounds Programme.
-This is a phonics resources which consists of 6 phases.
+This is a national phonics resource which consists of 6 phases.
 Phase One is often started in pre school settings.

 A phoneme is the smallest unit of sound in a word.